-This Agreement is made between the California Maritime Procurement Services department (hereinafter called Procurement) and Enterprise Services department of the California Maritime Academy, and Special Projects and Extended Learning, hereinafter called SPEL.
+This Agreement is made between the California Maritime Procurement Services department (hereinafter called Procurement) and Enterprise Services department of the California Maritime Academy, and Sponsored Projects and Extended Learning, hereinafter called SPEL and Associated Students of Cal Maritime Academy, hereinafter called ASCMA.

-The purpose of this Service Agreement is to set forth the terms and conditions under which Enterprise Services and SPEL and Cal Maritime Procurement cooperate to ensure a safe, secure, and healthy environment at non-GF departments including Housing, Dining (Food) Services, Conference & Event Services (Facility Rentals), and the Bookstore.
-The administrator for the non-GF departments is Executive Director of Enterprise Services, and the Dean of SPEL.
+The purpose of this Service Agreement is to set forth the terms and conditions under which Enterprise Services and SPEL and ASCMA and Cal Maritime Procurement cooperate to ensure a safe, secure, and healthy environment at non-GF departments including Housing, Dining (Food) Services, Conference & Event Services (Facility Rentals), and the Bookstore.
+The administrator for the non-GF departments is Executive Director of Enterprise Services, and the Dean of SPEL, and the President of ASCMA.